 When you meditate, the lake becomes still and clear.
-Then, those little bubbles can start rising to the top where they will be dissipated by the air and that piece of stress will be gone from your life forever.
-You will still have the memory of the event but eventually you won’t feel the trauma.
+Then, those little bubbles can start rising to the top where they will be dissipated and that piece of stress will be gone from your life forever.
+You will still have the memory of the event but eventually, you won’t feel the trauma.

-Sometimes there are a lot of stress bubbles that form around a single event and you may have to relive it over again several times during meditation to work it entirely out.
+Sometimes there are a lot of stress bubbles that form around a single event and you may have to relive it over again several times during meditation to work it entirely out of your system.
 Again, you will still remember the event but you won’t feel the debilitating emotions surrounding that event.
-Understand?

 Great!
 Now start that routine of 20 minutes in the morning and 20 minutes in the late afternoon.
 You will benefit from once per day as well.
 Once is better than not at all.

-As a balanced person you are able to focus your energies on your family and business while you take efficient action to move forward to achieve your dreams and goals.
+As a balanced person, you are able to focus your energies on your family and business while you take effective action to move forward to achieve your dreams and goals.
 You will feel more relaxed and confident with each meditation session you experience.

 If you identify with my thoughts and feelings, if you have a comment or questions – whatever – let me know.
 I want to hear from you in the comment section below.